dotnet/docs-desktop/dotnet-desktop-guide/xaml-services/white-space-processing.md

 ---
 # White-space processing in XAML

 The language rules for XAML state that significant white space must be processed by a XAML processor implementation.
 This article documents these XAML language rules.
-It also documents additional white-space handling that is defined by the [!INCLUDE[TLA#tla_winclient](../includes/tlasharptla-winclient-md.md)] implementation of the XAML processor and the XAML writer for serialization.
+It also documents additional white-space handling that is defined by the Windows Presentation Foundation (WPF) implementation of the XAML processor and the XAML writer for serialization.

 ## White-space definition